 Some examples of combined Master’s and SQE prep include:

 There is no mandatory prep course for the SQE, so you may prefer self-study.
-The SRA website includes plenty of SQE study material and resources providers for students who choose to self-study in preparation for their SQE assessments.
+The SRA website includes plenty of SQE study material and resource providers for students who choose to self-study in preparation for their SQE assessments.

 Loading More Content